LaravelDaily/Laravel-Reservations-Course/course/08 - Homepage.md

 ## Making Thumbnail for Activity

+Every activity should have a thumbnail to be shown on the homepage.

 We will use the `intervention/image` package to make a thumbnail.
-Yes, we could use `spatie/laravel-medialibrary,` but I think it would be overkill for only one image per activity for such a small project.
+Yes, we could use `spatie/laravel-medialibrary,` but I think it would be overkill for only one image per activity for such a small project, at least for now.

 ```sh
 composer require intervention/image
 ```

-Now we need to make a thumbnail when the image is uploaded.
-Because this needs to be done when creating and editing the activity for the file upload and thumbnail creation, we can create a separate method to avoid repeating the code.
-And for deleting old images, I think [Observer](https://laravel.com/docs/eloquent#observers) would be a perfect fit.
+Because making thumbnail needs to be done both when creating and editing the activity, we can create a separate private method to avoid repeating the code.

 So the Controller changes would be: